StynxD/StynxD/README.md

 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
     - 🔭 I’m currently working on ... </br>
-    - 🌱 I’m currently learning SwiftUI and UIKit </br>
+    - 🌱 I’m currently learning Python and PHP </br>
     - 👯 I’m looking to collaborate on ... </br>
     - 🤔 I’m looking for help with ... </br>
     - 💬 Ask me about ...</br>